 There are more than one ways for abstraction.
 One answer could be using South, North, East, West instead Left Right Up Down.
 Another answer could be to ask the friend to give directions like he/she is at the restaurant, instead of his/her own location.

 Step 5.
 Design Code Direction Using the Abstraction Method.

 Once kids pick one abstraction solution, ask them to put together the code direction with this new method.
 After they finish designing the codes, ask them execute the code direction from L4.
 If it doesn’t work, kids need find out which parts are wrong and correct the mistakes; If it works, test it on the other locations, one location at a time.

 1. It is important for a programmer or a coder to be able to anticipate all different scenarios and be able to think from all different perspectives for any project

 2. A good coding project is one that covers all scenarios with the shortest possible code.

 3. To achieve #2, programmers also need be good at Abstraction.

-Would like to have more coding games and activities for kids?
+Would you like to have more coding games and activities for kids?
 Join the DIY Coding Camp at Home.
 We have games specially designed for each of the essential skills, plus extension activity ideas.
-All games are printable at home, and you don’t need know coding to help kids gain coding skills.
+All games are printable at home, and you don’t need to know coding to help kids gain coding skills.
 You don’t even need a computer.